 The direction of our moral compass

-As the organising team of Frontend United, we have decided to create a strong ethos and attitude toward equality, diversity, inclusion and unacceptable behaviour.
-Being able to do so, we first had to understand the wording and language of equality.
+As the organizing team of Frontend United, we have recalibrated our moral compass towards equality, diversity, inclusion and unacceptable behaviour.
+Being able to do so, we first had to better understand the wording and language of equality.
 Having clear labels will make it easier to be more competent in this field.
-Once you get this competence, you will slowly develop the confidence to act.
+Once you get that competence, you will slowly develop the confidence to act.

 We understand that intervening regarding harassment, inappropriateness or discrimination is not something people feel comfortable doing.
-We weren’t either at the start of our journey.
+We weren’t comfortable either at the start of our journey.
 So in this blogpost we want to inspire you as organisers to feel more confident and competent yourselves to intervene when necessary.
-Not only during your conference, but just maybe, in every day life as a very regular human being too.
+Not only during your conference, but just maybe, in everyday life as a very regular human being too.

 So let’s start with the very basics, and move on to 50 shades of hairiness.”

 When someone takes the stage of your conference, you are letting them speak in your name.
 If one of your speakers makes a racist comment, it means that you as a conference, commissioned a racist.
-You therefore have ownership of what the racist comment was.
+You therefore have ownership of the racist comment.

 Have a Code of Conduct

 As a conference, the very first thing you should have, is a CoC.
 It might seem useless in the beginning, but without one, you have no basis to intervene or act.
-The CoC becomes your basis of which you can act from.
-Without one, the only time when you are allowed to intervene, is if someone does something illegal.
-If you want to create an event where you want to have an atmosphere that is better than “legal”, get yourself a Code of Conduct.
+The CoC becomes your basis on which you can act.
+Without one, the only time you are allowed to intervene, is if someone does something illegal.
+If you want to create an event where you want to have an atmosphere that’s better than “legal”, get yourself a Code of Conduct.

-You can link to an existing one online: https://confcodeofconduct.com/ or you can copy and edit one you find online from another conference.
+You can link to an existing one: https://confcodeofconduct.com/ or you can copy and edit one you find online from another conference.

 Have a contact person for CoC

 To avoid confusion and to ensure confidentiality and appropriate action, reporting should happen to a central person.
-This person, or the “contact for CoC”, has the responsibility to handle each case.
-Not having a contact for CoC could also mean people don’t feel comfortable reporting to anyone, and will leave them with a feeling of helplessness.
+That person, or the “contact for CoC”, has the responsibility to handle each case.
+Having a contact for CoC means that people will feel more comfortable reporting, and won’t leave them with a feeling of helplessness.
 For someone being harassed, it is also more easy to reach out to a trustworthy person that will treat them with respect and understanding.

-It is important for people to report, so you should lower the threshold as much as possible for someone to report to you.
-Put up the contact-details such as telephone number, email, social channels and a recognisable photo, so people know who to walk up to.
-To further lower the threshold for certain people, try to have both a woman and a man as a point of contact.
+It is important for people to report, so you should lower the threshold as much as possible.
+Publicly show the contact details during your event, such as telephone number, email, social channels and a recognisable photo, so people know who to walk up to.
+To further lower the threshold for certain people, try to have more than one contact for CoC, preferably as diverse as possible.

-If you decide yourself to become a contact for CoC, than don't treat everyone the same based on your CoC.
+If you decide yourself to become a contact for CoC, it’s important that you don't treat everyone the same.